gershnik/argum/README.md

 ### Why options cannot have more than 1 argument?
 ArgParse allows that

 Having multiple options arguments is a very bad idea.
 Consider this.
 Normally with Posix/GNU approach when an option argument itself looks like an option you can always use some syntax to disambiguate.
 For example if you have option `--foo`, `-f` and argument `-x` you can say: `--foo=-x` and `-f-x` to unambiguously treat `-x` as an argument.
 With multiple arguments this becomes impossible.
 People using ArgParse occasionally hit this issue and are surprised.
 Argum follows standard Unix approach of having at most one argument per option.

+If you really, really need more than one argument to an option consider requiring to pass them as comma or semicolon separated list.
+This is also a de-facto standard Unix approach.
+See for example [getsubopt].

 ### Why isn't it using `std::ranges`?